Gout

 The good news is that a simple uric acid blood test can detect rising levels long before symptoms appear.
 Early detection helps you take steps to protect your joints and prevent future flare-ups.
 At Elfcare, we believe in proactive health, understanding your body early so you can make informed choices and maintain long-term wellbeing.

-Book your consultation now to test your health
+Book a consultation to test your health

 What is gout?

 When uric acid levels get too high, crystals can form in the joints, triggering inflammation and pain.
 While gout most often affects the big toe, it can also appear in the ankles, knees, wrists, or fingers.
-Some people experience sudden gout flare-ups, while others notice ongoing stiffness or discomfort over time.

 Symptoms of gout